digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 1. Rename the provided `backend.tf.sample` file from the sample repository to `backend.tf`.
 Edit the file and replace the placeholders with your bucket and name of the Terraform state file you want to create.

-We highly recommend using a [DigitalOcean Spaces](https://cloud.digitalocean.com/spaces) bucket for storing the Terraform state file.
+We strongly recommend using a [DigitalOcean Spaces](https://cloud.digitalocean.com/spaces) bucket for storing the Terraform state file.
 As long as the space is private, your sensitive data is secure.
 The data is also backed up and you can perform collaborative work using your Space.

 ```text
 # Store the state file using a DO Spaces bucket